Elements-Agency/benjaminjyoung/content/story.md

 description: My main bodies of work are laid out in my life's story.
 ---

-My main focus of artwork makes up my life story.
-They are split into six current sections or "eras".
-I have most work that I have not started, already planned out.
+While each painting objectively should stand on it's own, my main focus of artworks makes up my life story.
+There is a continued narrative among each iteration.
+As a group, they are split into six current sections or "eras".
+Most work that has not started is already planned out.
 I know exactly how I want them to look and how I want them to feel.
 After all, it is my life and memory.

+Follow the story of my life story in these paintings, grouped by their respected eras:

 ## Childhood Era ##
 _1990 - 2008_